 95% Efficiency or Hydrocarbon emission factor not to exceed 0.38 pounds/1,000 gallons dispensed.

-Compliance with take emission factor and the efficiency standards shall be demonstrated compliance with the standard when calculated for a test population consisting of 30 non-ORVR vehicles, selected according to TP-201.2A each of these test populations:
+Compliance with the emission factor and the efficiency standards shall be demonstrated when calculated for a test population consisting of 30 non-ORVR vehicles, selected according to TP-201.2A.